-ESPN report: Mets GM sent explicit texts to female reporter
+Report: Mets GM admits explicit texts to female reporter

-NEW YORK (AP) — Mets general manager Jared Porter sent graphic, uninvited text messages and images to a female reporter in 2016 when he was working for the Chicago Cubs, ESPN reported Monday night.
+NEW YORK (AP) — Mets general manager Jared Porter sent graphic, uninvited text messages and images to a female reporter in 2016 when he was working for the Chicago Cubs in their front office, ESPN reported Monday night.

 Porter sent dozens of texts to the woman, concluding with a picture of “an erect, naked penis,” according to the report.
 ESPN said it obtained a copy of the text history.